pace-neutrons/Horace/documentation/smg/06_deployment_process.md

 The process of installing zip-archive from the user perspective is described in details at [Horace Distribution page.](http://horace.isis.rl.ac.uk/Download_and_setup)

-To synchronize zip-archive distribution channel with production branch distribution channel, developer should merge all necessary changes into the production branch of the git archive and do the following work from this branch.
+To synchronize zip-archive distribution channel with the production branch distribution channel, developer should merge all necessary changes into the production branch of the git archive and do the following work from this branch.
+(Horace and Herbert production branches together)

-After ensuring that all tests are passing on the production branch, the developer should leave the horace/herbert code tree and move his Matlab working folder to a location, where the Horace distributive should be located.
+After ensuring that all tests are passing on the production branches, the developer should leave the horace/herbert code tree and move his Matlab working folder to a location, where the Horace distributive should be located.
 After that, he runs the `make_horace_deployment_kit` script, which produces 5 archives.
 The main one -- ***horace_distribution_kit.zip*** containing the whole Horace